-Our Digital & Academic Skills team has also developed a range of online academic skills short courses and the Academic Skills Handbook, written by two of our course leaders, is a really useful go-to guide to build your confidence and help you get ahead with your studies.
+Our Digital & Academic Skills team has also developed a range of online academic skills short courses and the Academic Skills Handbook is a really useful go-to guide to build your confidence and help you get ahead with your studies.

 3. Become an ethical scholar

 It may be a while since you took the University’s mandatory Academic Integrity Initiative Test, so now is the perfect time to remind yourself about the important rules of referencing and how to avoid plagiarism.